 Defense procurement reform is causing the prime defense contractors to outsource more work to best-of-breed companies.
 The U.S. government is intensely focused on making systems more affordable and shortening their development time.
 As a company that provides commercial items to the defense industry, we believe our products are often more affordable than products with the same functionality developed by a prime defense contractor.
 Prime defense contractors are increasingly being asked to work under firm fixed price contract awards, which can pressure profit margins and increase program risk.
 Prime defense contractors are also being asked to produce systems much more rapidly than they have in the past.
 In addition, the U.S. government is demanding more use of commercial items and open system architectures.
-In this budget environment, there are fewer research and development dollars available with which prime defense contractors are generally trying to adjust their cost model from a high fixed cost model to a variable cost model.
+In this budget environment, there are fewer research and development dollars available with which prime defense contractors can invest early-on to differentiate their offerings while competing for new program awards or recompetes.
+As a result, prime defense contractors are generally trying to adjust their cost model from a high fixed cost model to a variable cost model.
 All of these factors are forcing the prime defense contractors to outsource more work to best-of-breed subcontractors, and we have transformed our business model over the last several years to address these long-term outsourcing needs and other trends.